theresascharl/RNAseq_clustering/README.md

 3 Figure2.R

-Contains code to reproduce Figure 2 of the preprocessing steps of threeway RNAseq data
+Contains code to reproduce Figure 2 of the pre-processing steps of three-way RNAseq data.

 4 fission_threeway_clustering.R

-- select the model based on expert knowledge, for fission data it is G-VVI-VV
+- Fit finite mixture models with matrix-normal components where the parameters are specified as G-VVI-VV and different number of components.
-- select the number of clusters based on ICL
+- Select the number of clusters based on ICL.

 Output:
 - fission_ALR_G-VVI-VV_11.RData

 5 fission_twoway_clustering.R

-- select the model based on expert knowledge, for fission data it is VVV
+- Fit finite mixture models with multivariate normal components where the variance-covariance matrices are specified as VVV and different number of components.
-- select the number of clusters based on ICL
+- Select the number of clusters based on ICL.

 Output:
 - fission_Malr_VVV_4.RData